G-PST/CommonEnergySystemModel/README.md

 ### Using Dev Container in VS Code or VSCodium

-1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code or VSCodium
+1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code or use DevPod with VSCodium.
+You will also need to have Docker Engine (and devpod for VSCodium).
-2. Open this repository in VS Code or VSCodium
+2. Open this repository in VS Code or use VSCodium: cd to repository in terminal, `devpod up . --ide codium`
 3. When prompted, select "Reopen in Container" or run the command (ctrl+shift+P) "Dev Containers: Reopen in Container"
 4. The container will automatically build and configure the development environment with:
    - Python 3.x